Lord Howe Island Group , Australia

 Early Discovery and Naming

 Lord Howe Island was first sighted on 17 February 1788 by Lieutenant Henry Lidgbird Ball while he was proceeding to establish a penal colony on Norfolk Island.
 He had already named the island after Admiral Richard Howe, the First Lord of the Admiralty.
-The island was unpopulated and not well known to the world for many years.
+The island was unpopulated and unknown to the world for many years.

 Settlement and Development

-Permanent settlement started in 1834 when the British colonizers came to avail themselves of the island’s natural resources, including its forests, and sea creatures.
-The first settlers engaged in whaling, fishing, and farming.
-By the late 19th century, Kentia palm seed and frond trade became a lucrative economic activity.
+Permanent settlement began in 1834 when British colonizers arrived to exploit the island’s natural resources, including its forests and marine life.
+The first settlers engaged in activities such as whaling, fishing, and farming.
+By the late 19th century, the trade in Kentia palm seeds and fronds had become a lucrative business.

-The island’s remoteness and accessibility kept the numbers in balance and left the island’s natural environments intact.
+The island’s remoteness and accessibility helped maintain the balance of numbers and preserve the island’s natural environment intact.

 Mount Gower

-One of the island’s best-known landmarks, Mount Gower stands at 875 meters and has one of Australia’s best day hikes.
+One of the island’s best-known landmarks, Mount Gower stands at 875 meters and boasts one of Australia’s most renowned day hikes.
 The guided ascent to the summit provides panoramic views of the island and surrounding coral reefs.

 - Highlights: